mvento/atmega2560_core/README.md

 ## Design
 This design only includes the most basic elements to work with the microcontroller Atmega 2560.
 This design is being used in Regadiu project (www.regadiu.com).

+It includes JTAG and SPI for debug and program the microcontroller.